Jared Harris: Early life

-Harris was born on 24 August 1961 in Hammersmith, London, the second of three sons of Irish actor Richard Harris and his first wife, Welsh actress Elizabeth Rees-Williams.
-His younger brother is actor Jamie Harris, his older brother is director Damian Harris and his maternal grandfather was politician David Rees-Williams, 1st Baron Ogmore.
+Jared Francis Harris was born on 24 August 1961 in Hammersmith, London, the second of three sons of the Irish actor Richard Harris (1930–2002) and his first wife, Elizabeth Rees-Williams (1936–2022), a Welsh actress.
+His younger brother is the actor Jamie Harris, his older brother is the director Damian Harris and his maternal grandfather was the politician David Rees-Williams, 1st Baron Ogmore.